 This post offers our guide to Mickey’s Not So Scary Halloween Parties at Walt Disney World, tips for making the most of the party nights, which will occur in August, September, and October 2018.
-(Last updated March 20, 2018.)
+(Last updated June 22, 2018 with new attraction overlay details.)

 Our tips and tricks for Mickey’s Not So Scary Halloween Party (MNSSHP) are based on our experiences attending the party every year before that for the last decade, and we last updated this post when the 2018 Halloween Party dates were released and tickets went on sale.
 Those dates are as follows: August 17, 24, 28, 31; September 3, 7, 9, 11, 14, 16, 18, 21, 23, 25, 28, 30; October 2, 4, 5, 8, 9, 11, 12, 14, 16, 18, 19, 21, 23, 25, 26, 28, 30, and 31.
 Prices start at $75, with some dates over $100 per person.